shotnothing/CS1010E-PE/Higher-order Functions/README.md

     Returns:
-        function: A function that takes a list as input and returns the sum of the first n+1 elements in the list.
+        function: A function that takes a list as input and returns the sum of the first n elements in the list.
     """
     def sum_all(m)
         return ...